wise-monk123/CMPE297DeepLearningProject/README.md

 # Visualization
-CNN is good in detecting edges and thats why its useful for image classificaion kind of problems.
-In order to understand how the neural net is understanding the different gesture input its possible to visualize the layer feature map contents.

 After launching the main script, choose option 3 for visualizing different or all layer for a given image (currently it takes images from ./imgs, so change it accordingly)
 ```